zmercury/cpp/Notes/December/017_Dec26/Readme.md

         return 0;
 }
 ```
+---

+### Important Question

-#### What is Constructor?
+#### 1. What is Constructor?
 Differenciate default constructor and parameterized constructor.